SamueleDC/DCR-B_Part_1_Project/README.md

 ## Subtree specification
 First, a subtree with a depth of at least 6 was constructed, which included a special subtree designated "DCRB" with a depth of at least 4.
 Inside the DCRB subtree, 50 files retrieved from Wikipedia have been added.
-The distribution can be seen in [Listing_DCRB_directory](Listing_DCRB_directory.txt).
+The distribution of the subtree can be seen in [Listing_DCRB_directory](Listing_DCRB_directory.txt).

 ## Storage engine